6 Ways To Dispel The “Nice Girl” Stereotype

 In order to be taken seriously, women need to develop a personal brand that helps them stand out from the pack.
 A personal brand is an identity that is unique and authentic.
 It can be developed through your interests, hobbies, personality, blog, or social media accounts.
 You can also use your personal brand to express different sides of yourself by participating in different activities.

-4. Use your own voice
+4. Use your own voice to dispel the nice girl stereotype

-There is this stereotype that women that are “nice” will never be heard and only get in their way.
+There is this stereotype that women who are “nice” will never be heard and will only get in their way.
 However, it is important to realize that it’s not a good idea to let people think you’re going to do whatever for others but never for yourself.
 Instead of letting the stereotype deter you from what you want to accomplish, use your own voice to set yourself apart from the rest of the crowd.

 5. Be bold